unccd/Prais4-reporting-manual/SO1.md

 1. **Select tier for SOC assessment based on data availability:** Parties may opt for one of the three proposed Tier methods to report national data to UNCCD, depending on their technical capacity to estimate SOC stock changes and on the availability of national data;

-2. **2.
-Establish SOC reference values:** Estimate the average SOC stock in the topsoil (0–30 cm) for the reference year 2000.
+2. **Establish SOC reference values:** Estimate the average SOC stock in the topsoil (0–30 cm) for the reference year 2000.
 The default reference map used in the reporting process is the ISRIC SoilGrids 250m carbon stock map.
 However, countries are encouraged to use alternative datasets, if available and deemed more accurate.

-3. **3.
-Map land cover changes for SOC change estimation:** For the default dataset used in SOC stock change estimation, seven land cover classes, adapted from the IPCC land use categories, are used.
+3. **Map land cover changes for SOC change estimation:** For the default dataset used in SOC stock change estimation, seven land cover classes, adapted from the IPCC land use categories, are used.
 Default land cover conversion coefficients are available allowing for estimation of SOC changes.
 When possible, countries may prefer to use national land cover maps.
 If an alternative land cover legend other than the seven class UNCCD default one is used, a nationally determined set of land cover conversion coefficients will be required.

 4. **Estimate change in SOC stocks:** To estimate changes in SOC stocks, conversion coefficients for land cover transitions are applied.
 The default conversion coefficients represent the proportional change in SOC stocks over a specific period following a land cover conversion.
 Parties may use nationally determined conversion coefficients if available.

 5. **Identify significant SOC changes:** For the major land cover transitions, calculate the net change in SOC.
 Changes across the transitions are accumulated in order to indicate whether there has been SOC degradation, improvement or no significant change (stable) based on the estimated SOC stock changes with respect to the reference year.
 A statistical approach based on the significance of change or a relative approach based on the percentage change can be adopted.
 By default, land units with relative declines of >10 per cent in SOC stock between the start and end years of the baseline (2000-2015) and reporting period (2016-2023) are considered degraded;

 6. **Verify the results:** It is recommended that SOC changes and related land degradation estimates are verified by the relevant national authorities to assess the accuracy of the results and identify any false positive and negative situations which can be reported on in the SO 1-4 forms (SDG indicator 15.3.1);